jimbrig/JimsObsidianVault/Laptop Purchasing Guide.md

 	- Ideally want 16GB with option to upgrade if necessary
 	- Avoid *soldered* RAM
 	- Best of Class: 32GB RAM with DDR4 (Double Date Rate), not DDR3
+	- 16GB, 32GB, 64GB

 - Storage (SSD, HDD, RAID, ReFS):
 	- SSD is a must
 	- Minimum 512GB
 	- Optionally can have OS on 256GB SSD and use HDD for data
+	- 512GB, 1TB, 2TB
+	- PCIe x4 (NVME) Units are triple the spped of traditional SATA drives
+	- eMMC memory SSDs are not any better than HDDs
+	-

 - Graphics:
 	- Dedicated vs Integrated: